TNPSC Group 2 & 2A Exam Official Notification 2024

 Answer Key: 1. (a) 2. (c) 3. (b) 4. (e) 5. (d) 6. (b) 7. (a) 8. (d) 9. (b) 10. (c) 11. (e) 12. (a) 13. (d) 14. (e) 15. (b)

+Share on facebook Share on whatsapp Share on twitter Share on telegram Share on linkedin Share on email Daily Current Affairs – Banking – June 11, 2024 Dear Banking Aspirants, Prepare for the Daily Current Affairs with Veranda Race who is the pioneer in the Banking Exam Coaching.
+Current Affairs section is one of the

-Share on facebook Share on whatsapp Share on twitter Share on telegram Share on linkedin Share on email Daily Current Affairs – Banking – April 24 & 25, 2024 Dear Banking Aspirants, Prepare for the Daily Current Affairs with Veranda Race who is the pioneer in the Banking Exam Coaching.
+Share on facebook Share on whatsapp Share on twitter Share on telegram Share on linkedin Share on email Daily Current Affairs – Banking – June 09 & 10, 2024 Dear Banking Aspirants, Prepare for the Daily Current Affairs with Veranda Race who is the pioneer in the Banking Exam Coaching.
 Current Affairs section is one

-Share on facebook Share on whatsapp Share on twitter Share on telegram Share on linkedin Share on email Daily Current Affairs – Banking – April 23, 2024 Dear Banking Aspirants, Prepare for the Daily Current Affairs with Veranda Race who is the pioneer in the Banking Exam Coaching.
-Current Affairs section is one of the